Emplifi/engineeringroles/managers/engineering_manager.md

 * EM is present on every daily standup meeting making sure that daily operation of the team is proceeding smoothly
 * EM is facilitating discussion on feature refinement meetings and helping POs and team to shape the major fragments of work
 * EM is helping on sprint refinement meetings by facilitating discussion about tasks (stories and bugs)
-* EM coordinates with leadership team to enable better learning for their engineers
+* EM is coordinating with the leadership team to enable better learning and growth for their engineers
 * EM is pushing towards great released code and handles release related bugs immediately

-[1] CvD = committed versus delivered: metric showing the amount of stories team promised and delivered (according to definition of done)
+<sup>1</sup> CvD = committed versus delivered: metric showing the amount of stories team promised and delivered (according to definition of done)